damianbrunold/dabscm/documentation/libraries/scm-sysadmin.md

 ```
 Syntax: (start-program cmd-and-args [options])
 Library: (scm system)
-Description: Starts an external program without waiting for it to finish and returns a process handle (a native value). cmd-and-args is a list (program arg1 arg2 ...). options is an alist with optional keys: 'work-dir <path>, 'log-file <path> (redirects stdout+stderr to this file).
+Description: Starts an external program without waiting for it to finish and returns a process handle (a native value). cmd-and-args is a list (program arg1 arg2 ...). options is an alist with optional keys: 'work-dir <path>, 'log-file <path> (redirects stdout+stderr to this file), 'env <alist of (name value) string pairs added to the child environment>.
 Use process-pid, process-kill, process-wait, process-alive? on the handle.
 Example:
   (define p (start-program '("sleep" "30")))
   (process-kill p)